 Partnerships also form the basis of the Foundation’s extension projects in many parts of the world.
 Our program in India provides several good examples.
 There, thousands of smallholders benefit from improved access to knowledge and technology, delivered through diversified extension strategies.
 The PPPs providing advisory services involve the government, universities, NGOs, and commercial partners.
 The spread of knowledge is achieved through farmer workshops, village-level interactions and technology demonstrations in the farmers’ own fields.
 Major scale-up of these projects is now underway.

 PPPs cover a wide range of further areas.
-As well as R&D or extension services, the Foundation’s former project partnerships also include an index insurance initiative in Kenya and Rwanda.
-Begun in 2009, this initiative aims to develop agricultural micro-insurance for smallholders.
+As well as R&D or extension services, the Foundation’s former project partnerships also include index insurance in Kenya and Rwanda.
+Begun in 2009, this initiative developed agricultural micro-insurance for smallholders.
 By reducing the burden of weather risks on their shoulders, the aim was to enabling farmers to invest in fertilizer and other productivity-enhancing inputs.
 In 2014, the project became a company: ACRE.

 Another crucial focus of PPPs is improved smallholder access to markets for their produce.
-A 2010 addition to our partnership portfolio aims to establish an integrated supply chain for high-quality vegetables in the Peruvian Andes.
-The partners here include an NGO and Arcos Dorados, which run McDonald’s operations in Latin America.
-The initial successes have led to expansion across and beyond Peru - in 2014, for example, into Puerto Rico.
+A 2010 addition to our partnership portfolio aimed to establish an integrated supply chain for high-quality vegetables in the Peruvian Andes.
+The partners here included an NGO and Arcos Dorados, which run McDonald’s operations in Latin America.
+The initial successes led to expansion across and beyond Peru - in 2014, for example, into Puerto Rico.
 By the end of 2016, "Qorichacra" was running so well that our Foundation was able to withdraw.